Causes of shin splints

 Sports that involve repetitive loading like running are often associated with shin splints and they account for approximately 17% of running injuries.

 Shin splints are easily diagnosed clinically by our Melbourne sports podiatrists, who are experts in identifying sports injuries of the foot and ankle.
 If our podiatrists suspect an associated lower leg stress fracture then referral for an MRI or bone scan may be required to confirm diagnosis.

 The sports podiatrists at Melbourne Podiatrists & Orthotics are highly experienced in treating shin splints or medial tibial stress syndrome for both amateur and professional athletes.
 Our podiatrists can use computer gait analysis to help identify biomechanical faults in your running which may be a cause of shin splints.

-Treatment options at our Melbourne foot clinic may include:
+Treatment options at our Melbourne podiatry clinic may include:

 Orthotics can help shin splints by improving foot function and reducing excess foot pronation.
 In severe cases of shin splints along with some foot types, modification of running technique may be required to successfully reduce forces on the shin bone and resolve symptoms.